 2. A/V equipment

-Deciding on a ratio of what to spend money on will depend on the owner of the theater, but it is definitely good if it is one of the first steps to installing a home theater.
+Deciding on a ratio of what to spend money on will depend on the owner of the theater, but it is definitely good if it is one of the first steps to a home theater installation.
 For some, aesthetics might be more important than comfort, and for others, comfort is paramount.
-Sitting down and establishing priorities and allocating a percentage of spend according to preferences is a wise first step, it helps set expectations for the project ahead.
+Sitting down and establishing priorities and allocating a percentage of spending according to preferences is a wise first step, it helps set expectations for the project ahead.
 Read more about home theater budgets here!

 2. Figure out the dimensions and number of chairs needed

 There are a few things to consider before mapping out the room, and the first is deciding on the dimensions.
 If there’s enough wiggle room to choose a room, try to pick one that is rectangular, with four walls, that can be closed off entirely from the outside world.
 But most importantly, try to choose a room that isn’t square (as this can be disastrous for sound).

 One of the major factors for deciding on the overall dimensions is figuring out how many chairs are needed.
-The chairs should have enough space to breathe and shouldn’t be shoved up against any walls, but rather occupy most of the room, with enough space, so the screen is far enough way.
+The chairs should have enough space to breathe and shouldn’t be shoved up against any walls, but rather occupy most of the room, with enough space, so the screen is far enough away.
 If there’s control over dimensions (i.e., it’s a new construction/reconstruction), then it’s worth looking at the golden ratios for a home theater.

 Golden ratios for constructing the ideal home theater: